kumpeapps/KKid/README.md

 	- username: dev_kkid_master
 	- password: LetmeN2it

+### Select Module Screen (Home Screen):
+- The "Select Module" Screen will be diffrent for each user.
+- You will always have Edit Profile which you can click on to edit that user's profile/permissions
+- <del>Below Edit Profile</del> Additionally there will be options for each module that the selected user has access to
+- Click on Edit Profile to edit the  user's profile or click on the module name to access that module for the user
+- Current Module options are: [Edit Profile](https://github.com/justinkumpe/KKid#edit-profile-module), [Chores](https://github.com/justinkumpe/KKid#chores-module), and [Allowance](https://github.com/justinkumpe/KKid#allowance-module)

 ### Select User Screen:
 - On the Select User screen you will see a list of users under your master (household) account.